 Second, a business is charged VAT on input materials and services.
 When it’s time to file a tax return, the business receives a credit for VAT taxes already paid.
 This reduces the business’s overall tax burden.
 With B2B transactions between VAT-registered businesses, there’s also a special tax scheme called the reverse-charge mechanism.

-But in order to receive these benefits of VAT tax reduction, companies need to have a VAT number.
+In order to receive these benefits of VAT tax reduction, companies need to have a VAT number.

 A VAT number is a value-added tax identification number that allows governments to track the VAT activity of registered businesses.
 These activities include VAT paid, tax credits earned, and VAT taxes charged and collected from customers.